polius/meteornext-docs/docs/guides/deployments.md

 **DESCRIPTION**

 Sometimes when executing massive DELETEs it can lead to unwanted table locks.
-Also this operation can be tidious and most of the times it can fail due to unexpected circumstances: timeouts, deadlocks or cpu spikes.
+Also, this operation can be tedious and most of the time it can fail due to unexpected circumstances: timeouts, deadlocks or CPU spikes.

-The recommended way of deleting millions rows of a table is by doing it in chunks.
+The recommended way of deleting millions of rows of a table is by doing it in chunks.

 **USE CASE**